Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Overview and results

 Conversely, for every symmetric Hamiltonian with at least one local charge that doesn't respect the symmetry, there is a dual Hamiltonian with at least one conservation law with a semilocal density.
 In the specific case of spin-flip symmetric Hamiltonians, the simplest examples of systems of this kind have dual Hamiltonians that are spin-flip invariant in all the directions, like the Hamiltonian of the Heisenberg model.
 In particular, \begin{quote} \emph{any local Hamiltonian with a spin-flip symmetry and a $U(1)$ charge that breaks spin flip is dual to a model with a semilocal charge.} \end{quote} The prototypical example of the latter has the following Hamiltonian \be \bs H=\sum_{\ell\in\mathbbm{Z}}\bs\sigma_{\ell-1}^x(\bs 1-\bs \sigma_{\ell}^z)\bs\sigma_{\ell+1}^x+\bs W_\ell[\{\bs\sigma^z\}]\, , \ee where $\bs W_\ell$ can be any local operator written only in terms of $\bs\sigma^z$.
 To the best of our knowledge, for generic $\bs W_\ell$ the model does not have conservation laws with quasilocal densities.
 On the other hand, just using the algebra satisfied by $\bs \Pi^z(j)$, the reader can verify that $\bs H$ has the following conservation law with a semilocal density: \be \bs Q=\sum_{\ell\in\mathbbm{Z}} \bs\Pi^z(\ell)\, . \ee

-Following Refs.~\cite{Ilievski2016Quasilocal,Doyon2017Thermalization} literally, we would exclude this conservation law from the description of the long-time behaviour of the expectation values of local operators.
+Naively following Refs.~\cite{Ilievski2015Complete,Ilievski2016Quasilocal}, we would exclude this conservation law from the description of the long-time behaviour of local operators after global quenches.
 Indeed $\bs \Pi^z(\ell)$ cannot be written as a limit of a sequence of local operators and does not even have a nonzero infinite-temperature overlap with a local operator.
-Is this charge relevant after a global quench?
+While the relevance of such charges could perhaps be understood within the picture of thermalization based on the so-called pseudolocality~\cite{Doyon2017Thermalization}, an explicit example of a setting in which they would crucially affect the relaxation of local observables has, to our best knowledge, not yet been considered.
+Herein we provide such examples, explicitly construct the emergent nonequilibrium statistical ensembles, and interpret them.